-Around the turn of century, anxiety overtook depression as the most prominent mental health issue in United States, affecting around 40 million adults – almost 1 in 5 people.
-According to National Institute of Mental Health, over 18 percent of adults suffer from anxiety disorder in any given year, placing United States of America at the forefront of most anxious nations of the world.
+Around the turn of the century, anxiety overtook depression as the most prominent mental health issue in the United States, affecting around 40 million adults – almost 1 in 5 people.
+According to the National Institute of Mental Health, over 18 percent of adults suffer from an anxiety disorder in any given year, placing the United States of America at the forefront of most anxious nations of the world.

 What went wrong

 Experts point out various reasons for this including:

 1. Social Isolation and Increasing Loss of Community

 Human contact and kinship alleviate anxiety whereas loneliness potentially increases it.

 The daily onslaught of data and information has increased drastically and is mostly alarmist, fear-igniting variety.